 What is the benefit of a miter saw?

-A miter saw makes many angle cuts and gives you precise and accurate cuts every time.
+A miter saw makes many angle cuts and gives precise and accurate cuts every time.
 Regardless of the material you are working on, the miter saw helps you make smooth, precise cuts at any moment.
 The miter saw makes many angle cuts on pieces.
-Other kinds of saws usually need help from another tool to make angle cuts.
+Other saws usually need help from another tool to make angle cuts.

 Of course, you can work with a miter saw even when handling it for the first time, but you should get help from the owner’s manual.
 Instructions are easy to follow.

 What is the difference between a Miter saw and a circular saw?